 If you submitted your application from inside the United States, it should be with U.S. Citizenship and Immigration Services (USCIS).
 You can check your status online by entering your application receipt number in their online case status tool.
 You can also call USCIS National Customer Service Center at 1-800-375-5283.
 You will need to provide your receipt number, the 13 character code that consists of three letters followed by ten numbers.
 It will appear at the top left corner of your receipt notice given from USCIS when you submitted your application.

-Suppose you applied from outside of the United States through consular processing.
-In that case, USCIS will first process your application and then send it to the U.S. Department of State’s National Visa Center (NVC).
+If you applied from outside of the United States through consular processing, USCIS will first process your application and then send it to the U.S. Department of State’s National Visa Center (NVC).
 From there, NVC will send it to the U.S. embassy or consulate nearest you.
 You can check online by entering your immigrant visa case number in the State Department’s online visa checker tool.
 You can also call NVC at (603) 334-0700.
 Your immigrant visa case number has 14 characters, with three letters followed by 11 numbers.
 You can find this number on the welcome letter NVC sent to you.

 Applying for a green card can be complicated, but working with a good immigration lawyer can make it easier.
 If you can't afford the attorney fees and don't want to handle your green card case alone, we may be able to help.
 If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
 Click "Get Started" to see how we can help make your American dream come true!